Did You Know?

 For example, major awards often look at how instructors have improved their teaching in response to feedback, have participated in course or curricular renewal, or undertaken educational leadership initiatives (such as mentoring a colleague in teaching or sharing/disseminating educational materials).
 Tracking such accomplishments through the teaching dossier can provide an advantage when nominated for an award.

 As described by Seldin, Miller and Seldin (2010) in The Teaching Portfolio: A Practical guide to Improved Performance and Promotion/ Tenure Decisions, a teaching dosser contains “documents and materials which collectively suggest the scope and quality of a teacher’s performance” (p.
 4).

 - Describes your approach to teaching;

-- Provides evidence of your teaching outcomes; and
+- Provides evidence of your teaching effectiveness and teaching outcomes; and

 - Documents your efforts at teaching improvement.

 Teaching dossiers can serve multiple purposes, and can be used both as a tool and a resource for your own teaching development, and

 as a means by which others can assess your teaching.
 The primary focus of this document is the preparation of a teaching dossier as part of the teaching assessment process for hiring, tenure review or continuing status review, and promotion.